HottoCoffee/pre-HottoCoffee/README.md

 # HottoCoffee

 HottoCoffee is an open-source software (OSS) service designed to manage batches.
-It provides a simple way to manage batch history by registering batch and execution schedules, execute the batch in your server, and receive execution result as an HTTP request from your server.
+It provides an easy way to manage batch history by registering batches and execution schedules, executing batches on the server, and receiving execution results as HTTP requests from the server.

 ## Getting Started